13 Clustering for Insight: Segmenting Data Without Labels

 find.na(cereal)

-After imputation, no missing values remain, and the dataset is complete and ready for clustering.
-We now select the variables that will be used to group cereals.
-Three variables are excluded based on their role and structure:
+After addressing missing values, we select the variables used for clustering.
+Three variables are excluded based on their role and interpretation:

 selected_variables <- colnames(cereal)[-c(1, 2, 16)]